liamirpy/RAX-NET_ISCHEMIC_STROKE_SEGMENTATION/Dataset/README.md

 > We did not put the dataset in this repository.

 > [!IMPORTANT]
-> If you want to regenerate these codes, please put the dataset in main directory of this repository.(Named: ATALS_2)
+> If you want to regenerate these codes, please put the dataset in this directory of this repository.(Named: ATALS_2)